-The controller has buttons to select the options to increase or decrease the volume, go back and return to the main page of the goggle (Pico Button - Home).
-These same features are offered in the glasses thanks to the buttons incorporated in it.
-However, in applications, option selection can only be done with the controller trigger.
+The controller has buttons to select the options to increase or decrease the volume, go back and return to the main page of the glasses (Pico - Home button).
+These same features are offered in the glasses thanks to the buttons incorporated into it.
+However, in apps, option selection can only be done with the controller trigger.

 In any case, there will be the presence of a virtual pointer that will allow us to locate ourselves in the desired option or functionality.